-Wheaton’s 80-acre campus is located in Wheaton, Illinois, 25 miles West of Chicago.
-Only a five-minute walk to downtown Wheaton, and a 30-minute train ride to downtown Chicago, as a student at Wheaton you can enjoy the benefits of life of a college town, and are only a train ride away from the third largest city in the United States.
+Only a five-minute walk to downtown Wheaton, and a 30-minute train ride to downtown Chicago, as a student at Wheaton you can enjoy the benefits of life of a college town, and you'll be only a train ride away from the third largest city in the United States.

 Other college-owned campuses include the 50-acre Wheaton College Science Station near Rapid City, South Dakota, for field studies in geology, environmental science, and biology; and HoneyRock – Outdoor Center for Leadership Development of Wheaton College in northern Wisconsin.